beyk/Portfolio-mobile-version/README.md

 # Portfolio
+## About The Project

->Portfolio: mobile version skeleton.
+>Portfolio: mobile and Desktop version.
+## You can see the online version => [https://beyk.github.io/Portfolio-mobile-version/](https://beyk.github.io/Portfolio-mobile-version/)

 I use flex-box, img and image-background and grid to create this.

 ![Screenshot](./images/screenshoot.PNG)
 ## Built With
-- Html
+- Html, Html5
-- Css
+- Css, Css3

 ## acknowledgement
 - Thank you @vickymarz